Uncovering The History of Pattyn Products

 Other Possible Products

-Spun Aluminum Streamline Deco Candlesticks - unknown manufacturer and designer, (c1935-1940).
+Spun Aluminum Streamline Deco Candlesticks - unknown manufacturer and designer, (c1940's).
 Photo from collection of Author.

 Works Cited: